orangeduck/Cello/README.md

 About
 -----

 C+ is a C GNU99 library which brings higher level programming tools to C. It takes inspiration from C++, Obj-C, Haskell and Python.
-Most closely C+ resembles C with interfaces, dynamic typing, and some syntactic sugar.
+Most closely C+ resembles C with interfaces, dynamic/duck typing, and some syntactic sugar.
 There are a selection of new keywords, and many generically named functions in the namespace are taken, but other than that it should be fully compatible with normal C code.

 Although I've made the syntax pleasant, this isn't a library for beginners.
 It is for C power users, as manual memory management doesn't play nicely with many higher-order concepts.